chrisnweb/Bitcoin-Price-Predictions/README.md

                As you can see in the diagram, the accuracy increases rapidly in the first 8 epochs, indicating that the network is learning fast.
 The remaining curve are flattens indicating that not many epochs are required to train the model further.

 ### 6. Prediction/Evaluation
-   * Confusion matrix is used to evaluate the quality of the output of classifier on the test set.
+   * Confusion matrix is used to evaluate the quality of the output of model classifier.
+   * Run a predict class with “model.predict_classes” on the test set.
+   * Calculate the confusion matrix, precision, and f1-score

 ### 7. Results
 Training model shows 80% and confusion matrix on the test set is also shows 80% accuracy.
 It means the confusion matrix is showing good performance.
 The prediction/evaluation result is good.